adamdruppe/arsd/README.md

 ## 12.0

-Future release, 2024 or later.
+Future release, likely May 2024 or later.

 Nothing is planned for it at this time.

 ## 11.0

-Released: Planned for May 2023
+Released: Planned for May 2023, actually out August 2023.

 arsd.core was added, causing a general build system break for users who download individual files:

 simpledisplay.d used to depend only on color.d.
 It now also depends on core.d.

-terminal.d and http2.d used to be stand-along.
+terminal.d and http2.d used to be stand-alone.
 They now depend on core.d.

 minigui.d now also depends on a new textlayouter.d, bringing its total dependencies from minigui.d, simpledisplay.d, color.d up to minigui.d, simpledisplay.d, color.d, core.d, and textlayouter.d